southsidedean/using-kubectl-generate-yaml-manifests/README.md

 my-nginx-deployment-9cbcd46b4   3         3         3       21h
 ```

 Why isn't the ReplicaSet scaling?
 Because the **Deployment** manages the ReplicaSet.
 We need to scale the Deployment, not the ReplicaSet.
 Once we issue the command to scale, the Deployment overrides our request, keeping the replica count at three.
-Let's try scaling the Deployment.
+Let's try scaling the Deployment, *imperatively*.

 Scale Deployment to ten replicas:
 ```bash